SubashGireesan-Shell/Udacity-Courses/Data Scientist Nanodegree/Capstone Project/README.md

-# Capostone Project
+# Unlocking Tomorrow's Power: The Art of Energy Demand Forecasting
+Data Science Nanodegree Capstone Project Report

 ## Motivation

-This project is a part of the Data Scientist Nanodegree program by Udacity.
+This capstone project is a part of the Data Scientist Nanodegree program by Udacity.
+The aim of this project is to test the feasibility of using XGBoost for energy demand forecasting.
+The results have been compared with a simple baseline model.

+The dataset used for this project can be found here: [Hourly Energy Consumption Dataset](https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption)

 ## Getting Started

 ### Folder Structure
 ```
 - data
-| - articles_community.csv # Dataset with interaction of a particular user with an article
+| - energy_dataset.csv # Dataset with estimated energy consumption in
 | - user-item-interactions.csv  # Dataset with details about the articles
 - Recommendations_with_IBM.ipynb # Main Jupyter Notebook
 - project_tests.py # Python script for testing certain exercises in the project